 A wonderful relaxing and absolutely beautiful place, Benalmadena is only 12 miles from Malaga and close to Torremolinos and Fuengirola.
-It’s also home to the largest Buddhist stupa in the western world – now if that doesn’t show you how relaxed Benalmadena is, nothing will.
+It is also home to the largest Buddhist stupa in the western world – now if that doesn’t show you how relaxed Benalmadena is, nothing will.

-Here, you’ll find some of the world’s largest and most beautiful butterflies, housed in an atmosphere a little bit like a small jungle, complete with pools and enormous tropical flowers.
-Well worth the 8.50 euros entrance fee.
+Here, you will find some of the world’s largest and most beautiful butterflies, housed in an atmosphere a little bit like a small jungle, complete with pools and enormous tropical flowers.
+And well worth the 8.50 euros entrance fee.

 Tivoli World Park – The city’s amusement park, Tivoli World Park is a great place to take the kids and the rest of the family.
-Primarily for smaller kids, those under 12, as most of the rides aren’t the ‘adrenalin type’, you’ll still get a lot of bang for your buck, with small rollercoasters, merry-go-rounds, and of course the famous Bungee Rocket, where riders get thrown into the air.
+Primarily for smaller kids, those under 12, as most of the rides aren’t the ‘adrenalin type’, you will still get a lot of bang for your buck, with small roller coasters, merry-go-rounds, and of course the famous Bungee Rocket, where riders get thrown into the air.

 There are tons of restaurants and theme-style eateries, there are also exhibitions, live shows (including flamenco dancing) and you can even take the cable car to Mount Carramolo at the entrance to the park.

 Take the Tourist Train – If you want to see all around the city but don’t feel like walking, buy a ticket on the Tourist Train.
 You can either do a one-way or round-trip, but the tiny train tootles around Benalmadena’s streets, stopping off at numerous tourist attractions, where you can get off and spend a few hours then hop back on the next one.

 There are two choices of train, one that stops off at places like Puerto Marina, Parque Selwo Marina, Parque de la Paloma, the Teleférico cable car and, of course, Tivoli World.